 The pro forma financial information has been presented for informational purposes only and is not necessarily indicative of the financial position or results of operations that would have actually occurred had the TriSource acquisition been completed at or as of the dates indicated, nor is it indicative of our future operating results or financial position.
-Such pro forma statement of operations does not reflect future nonrecurring charges resulting from the TriSource acquisition.
-Such unaudited pro forma financial information does not reflect future events that have occurred or may occur after the TriSource acquisition and does not consider potential impacts of future market conditions on revenues or expenses and instead it was derived from TriSource's historical financial statements, and certain adjustments and assumptions have been made regarding us after giving effect to the TriSource acquisition.
+Such pro forma statement of operations does not reflect future nonrecurring charges resulting from the TriSource acquisition and does not consider potential information does not reflect future events that have occurred or may occur after the TriSource's historical financial statements, and certain adjustments and assumptions have been made regarding us after giving effect to the TriSource acquisition.
 There may be differences between preliminary estimates in the pro forma financial information and the final acquisition accounting, which could result in material differences from the pro forma information presented and our results of operations.